yassine-yahya/Module-Servers/hotel-bookings-api/README.md

 - The `id` field must be assigned on the server, not by the client.

-## Want to run your code on the internet?

-If you want to share your server with other people the easiest way to do this is to use Glitch

-- [ ] Make sure you're logged in to https://glitch.com/
-- [ ] Remix this server on glitch - https://glitch.com/~cyf-hotel-start
-- [ ] Name your new server `yourname-hotel-server`
-- [ ] Make sure you're logged in so that it saves
-- [ ] Check that it is working by making a request to `/`
-- [ ] Take time to read the comments
-- [ ] Copy the code you've written to Glitch

 # Go ahead!

 If you think you know how to do that, go ahead!